Serial Analyzer

 The adapter board has two serial port connectors at the top for Serial Analyzer monitoring; the connector at the right is the DTE connector and the remaining connectors are DCE, Swapped DCE, and Apple Mini-DIN.

-The design also features a power thief for applications where you need to steel power from the RS-232 signal.
+The design also features a power thief for applications where you need to steal power from the RS-232 signal.

 Serial Analyzer